 Read reviews before booking a hotel on Khaosan Road.

 The party started around 9:00pm every night and the music vibrating through the hotel walls ended at 2:00am, but the party didn’t stop then.
-Up early for tours, people were still along the sidewalks inhaling balloons of laughing gas, smoking, drinking, and being dragged into a cab at 6:00am.
+Up early for tours, people were still along the sidewalks inhaling balloons of laughing gas, smoking, drinking, and being dragged into cabs at 6:00am.

 Khaosan Road is a great location.

 Before the chaos unleashes at 9:00pm, Khaosan Road is a great location.
 We stayed at Khaosan Palace Hotel with a beautiful rooftop pool, within walking distance of the Grand Palace, and close to shopping, restaurants, and bars.
 We highly recommend dining at The One on Khaosan.
 The vegetarian curry was one of the best curries we had during our visit to Thailand.